rafaelbrito45/TSE-hiring-case-instructions/README.md

 npm test
 ```

-The front end consists in two main pages alongside the subpages with more details about a single product or a single client
+The front end consists in two main pages alongside the subpages with more details about a single product or a single client.

 ## Products Page
 The products page is the home page as well and can be accessed by localhost:3000/ <br>
-The products added by the form will be displayed at the end of the table <br>
+The products added by the form will be displayed at the end of the table. <br>
-Clicking on details will lead you to a page with more details about the product and the possibility to delete it
+Clicking on details will lead you to a page with more details about the product and the possibility to delete it.

 ## Clients Page
-The clients page can be accessed by localhost:3000/clients providing a table with all the clients <br>
+The clients page can be accessed by localhost:3000/clients providing a table with all the clients. <br>
-The client added with the form will be displayed at the end of the table <br>
+The client added with the form will be displayed at the end of the table. <br>
-Clicking on details will lead you to a page with more details about the client and the possibility to delete it
+Clicking on details will lead you to a page with more details about the client and the possibility to delete it.